An Analytical Approach for Insulin-like Growth Factor Receptor 1 and Mammalian Target of Rapamycin Blockades in Ewing Sarcoma: Results

 \subsection{Data and Network Construction}

-The preliminary data was obtained using protein expression data, measured via highly sensitive reverse-RPPA in experiments conducted at MD Anderson that investigated mechanisms of resistance in TC32 and TC71 ES cell lines to IGF-1R and/or mTOR inhibition \cite{salah_paper}.
-Briefly, two independent methods were used to generate drug resistance in ES cell lines grown in monolayer culture.
-In the first method, parental cell lines were exposed to steadily increasing drug concentrations of OSI- 906 or NVP-ADW-742 for 7 months.
-In the second method, ES cells were exposed to exceedingly high concentrations for 72 hours before selecting viable clones, which were expanded.
-These two groups were combined along a set of parental samples; herein referred to as \textbf{drug resistant ES cell lines}.
-The resulting drug-resistant cells were compared to untreated parental cells and to cells exposed to the studied drugs for 72 hours; herein referred to as \textbf{drug sensitive}.
+The preliminary data analyzed was obtained from MD Anderson investigating mechanisms of resistance in TC32 and TC71 ES cell lines focusing on IGF-1R and/or mTOR inhibition; see \cite{salah_paper} for complete experimental details.
+In short, two independent methods were used to generate drug resistance in ES cell lines grown in monolayer culture.
+In the first method for analyzing IGF-1R inhibition, parental cell lines were exposed to steadily increasing drug concentrations of OSI- 906 or NVP-ADW-742 for 7 months; herein referred to as \textbf{drug resistant}.
+In the second method, ES cells were exposed to exceedingly high concentrations for 72 hours before viable clones were expanded; herein referred to as \textbf{drug sensitive}.
+These two groups were combined along a set of parental samples; herein referred to as \textbf{untreated / 72-Hour}.
 A separate, but similar experiment was repeated with MK8669 to generate a complementary data set targeting the effects of mTOR inhibition.
-All together, there consists a set of 12 drug resistant samples, 4 drug sensitive samples, and 8 parental (untreated) samples for the OSI-906/NVP-ADW-742 (IGF-1R) treatment while 8 drug resistant samples, 2 drug sensitive samples, and 3 parental samples for the MK8669 (mTOR blockade) treatment were obtained.
-Using the RPPA protein expression data (consisting of a small set of 112 and 165 proteins for IGF-1R and mTOR experiments, respectively), we were able to generate a protein-to-protein network through known physical interactions and with weights that were computed from the correlation across such samples within each group.
-We should note that although the OSI-906/NVP-ADW-742 targeting IGF-1R inhibition, the data examined does not include IGF-1R expression and lacks several proteins of interest (due to experimental reasons conducted outside the scope of the present work).
-However, the data analyzed for MK8669 treatment did include mTOR and adjacent interactions/proteins in this cell-signaling pathway.
+All together, there consists a set of 12 drug resistant samples, 4 drug sensitive samples, and 8 parental (untreated) samples for the OSI-906/NVP-ADW-742 (IGF-1R) treatment while 8 drug resistant samples, 2 drug sensitive samples, and 3 parental samples for the MK8669 (mTOR) treatment were obtained.
+Using the protein expression data obtained from the RPPA panel (consisting of a small set of 112 and 165 proteins for IGF-1R and mTOR experiments, respectively), we were able to generate a protein-to-protein network through known physical interactions and with weights that were computed from the correlation across such samples within each group.
+We should note that although the OSI-906/NVP-ADW-742 target IGF-1R inhibition, the data examined does not include IGF-1R expression and lacks several proteins (due to experimental reasons conducted outside the scope of the present work).
+However, the data analyzed for MK8669 treatment did include mTOR and several significant interactions/proteins in this pathway.
+These data limitations will be a subject of future work.
 Nevertheless, six ES networks characterizing the drug resistant, drug sensitive, and untreated cases for IGF-1R and separately, mTOR inhibition, were constructed and were sufficient for macroscopic analysis.